NachoColl/blockchain-web-services/docs/index.md

 #### Realtime Fees Trading

 To interact with Blockchain(s) you need fuel.

-Blockchain Web Services does real-time trading when calling transactions, so our customers don't have to worry about it.
+Calling a simple Ethereum Smart Contract operation may cost 12 USD today, but maybe in a few days, it goes down to 5 or up to 20 USD.
+The best option is to exchange as close as possible to your blockchain call.
+Blockchain Web Services uses that approach.

 <p align="center">
   <img src="img/Real-TimeFees.svg" />
 </p>

+Blockchain Web Services does real-time trading when calling transactions, so our customers don't have to worry about it.

 ## <a name="roadmap"></a>Roadmap